 The next way you can continue to help your patients is by offering e-commerce on your website.
 This will allow the ability to purchase contact lenses and frames from a reputable source that they trust.
 Plus help you make up for some lost revenue during closures.

 Online shopping provides convenience at the best of times, but now as people are navigating the COVID-19 pandemic it may be the only access to products they have (or feel comfortable with).
-If you need help with setting up an e-commerce solution for your practice check out this blog post, or download our full guide.
+If you need help with setting up an e-commerce solution for your practice check out this blog post.

 How Can I Hit the Right Note With Digital Communication?